bwhitman/onsen/docs/index.md

 ### Hook up jumper wires

 Now we need to connect the various PCBs to each other.
 We are going to run wires between parts that need to talk to each other.

-Any color or length wire is fine!
+Any color or length wire is fine, but save the 4 wires that are stuck together for the next step.

 **CLOCK**'s GND pin needs to be connected to **MCU**'s GND.
 That's a wire from G11 to I28.